 2. Request a Validation Letter

 When a debt collector contacts you, they are legally required to provide a debt validation letter within five days of their initial contact.
+This is especially important for credit card debt, which often involves complex interest and fee structures.
 This letter should include information about the debt, such as the amount owed, the name of the creditor, and your rights to dispute the debt.
 If you haven’t received this letter, request it immediately.

 Once you receive the validation letter, carefully review the details.
 Ensure that the amount of the debt is accurate and that you owe the debt.
 You have the right to dispute the debt if anything seems suspicious or incorrect.